 The Court will apply the following requirements with regard to participation by Bar sponsored calendar call programs in proceedings before the Court.

-To participate, a calendar call program shall:
+To participate a Bar sponsored calendar call program shall:

-- Constitute a program organized by a Bar association, integrated Bar, or similar professional organization in which volunteer tax practitioners provide pro bono consultation services to unrepresented petitioners at Tax Court calendar calls.
+- Constitute a program organized by a Bar association, integrated Bar, or similar professional organization in which volunteer tax practitioners provide pro bono consultation services to self-represented petitioners at Tax Court calendar calls.
 Each such program shall have a program director/coordinator who shall be responsible for overseeing program operations and serve as a point of contact for communications to and from the Court.

 - Immediately inform the Chief Judge of any material changes in the information submitted to the Court pursuant to section 1.c., above.

 Volunteer practitioners participating in calendar call programs described in these requirements may participate in calendar call proceedings under the following circumstances: